May

 During April and May 2024, Emil attended three AI webinars: “Market Research in an AI World,” “AI in Marketing Research: Expert Panel Discussion,” and “Building New Business: Five Ways Firms Are Driving New Revenue with Automation And AI.”
 After each webinar, Emil was asked to not only summarize the items that were discussed, but also share his larger thoughts about what the webinar was really trying to say to the world about what we can expect from AI.

-Emil eventually boiled things down to four main ideas or themes.
+Emil eventually boiled things down to three main ideas or themes.
 In this series of blogs, we’ll be exploring each of those themes.
 Here’s the first in our series.
 It focuses on why people in the market research industry need to pay attention to AI in the first place.

 Sep